azhu97/filemgr/README.md

 In order to run the upload command, make sure you have rclone installed -> "brew install rclone"

 Run "rclone config" and follow the config instructions, note to also make sure to name the project "gdrive", otherwise update the code in "file_upload.cpp" to correspond.
 Note that upload is only for google drives, so configure with that in mind.
+If you rebuild, make sure to remake.

+Folders that are not made by filemgr will not be manipulated in anyway, so if you have files that you don't want touched, put them in a "PROTECTED" folder.